top of page

 Antenna Pattern Synthesis Based on ITU-R Reference Models

-Antenna Pattern Editor allows you to synthesize an antenna pattern in accordance with reference models based on information about the main characteristics of the antennas - main lobe width, side-lobe level, frequency range, tilt, etc.
+Antenna Pattern Editor allows you to synthesize an antenna pattern in accordance with reference models based on information about the main characteristics of the antennas, such as main lobe width, side-lobe level, frequency range, tilt, etc.

 Antenna Pattern Synthesis by Reference Models